SwiftcordApp/DiscordKit/README.md

 DiscordKit is a Swift package for creating Discord bots in Swift.

-**If DiscordKit has helped you, please give it a ⭐ star, or consider sponsoring!
+**If DiscordKit has helped you, please give it a ⭐ star and consider sponsoring!
 It keeps me motivated to continue developing this and other projects.**

 ## Installation